iSnow/marklet/README.md

     </configuration>
 </plugin>
 ```
-The most important caveat is that you have to specify the Java packages (option `-subpackage`) you want to document
-and their location in the file system (option `-sourcepath`) correctly, otherwise no output will be generated
-(specifying `-sourcepath` alone is not sufficient).

 This will generate the javadoc report into the project directory under project subfolder `doc` and use the
 file extension `md`.